 It’s simple too.
 Seven ingredients, one bowl, and a loaf pan.
 350 degrees and an hour & 15 minutes later you’ll be rewarded with a house that smells fan-freaking-tastic and a loaf of bread you won’t be able to keeps your hands off.

 A word about egg replacement.
-Both Ener-G and Bob’s Red Mill make egg replacement powder that can be used in lieu of the real deal in baked goods.
-Both are excellent products, and in addition to being sold online, are also available at Whole Foods and many mainstream supermarkets, often in the natural foods or gluten-free aisle.
+Ener-G makes an egg replacement powder that can be used in lieu of the real deal in baked goods.
+It’s a fine product, and in addition to being sold online, it’s often sold at natural food stores, Whole Foods, and even at some mainstream supermarkets in the natural foods or gluten-free aisle.
 Ground flax seed, sometimes labeled finely ground flax meal, can also be used as an egg substitute.
 In either case, a tablespoon of powder or ground flax is typically combined with a few tablespoons water and left to sit a few minutes, after which the mixture thickens similarly to an egg and can be added to the batter.

 Last, whenever making banana bread it’s important not to over-stir!
 The batter can become gummy quickly, so measure ingredients into the bowl and stir gently, just until combined.
 ENJOY!